Recent news from The MOAA Newsletter. View previous editions of Council and Chapter News here.

-The program awards grants to MOAA councils or chapters actively providing direct programs and services to uniformed servicemembers and veteran families in their local communities in one of eight areas of critical family need: housing, food assistance, employment, health (including behavioral health), family strength, community reintegration, financial and legal assistance, and transportation.
+To be eligible to receive a grant, councils or chapters must meet basic administration requirements and be actively involved in the delivery of community services in one of nine areas of critical military family need: housing, food assistance, employment, health (including behavioral health), family support, community reintegration, financial assistance, legal assistance, and transportation.

 Virginia Council of Chapters Hosts Congressional Appreciation Event

-The Virginia Council of Chapters (VCOC) hosted its 34th annual Congressional Appreciation Luncheon May 9 at the Capitol Hill Club in Washington, D.C.
-Members of the Virginia congressional delegation discussed key state and national defense-related legislative issues with leaders from the 18 Virginia chapters — representing each of the commonwealth’s 11 districts.
+The Virginia Council of Chapters (VCOC) hosted its 35th annual Congressional Appreciation Luncheon April 30 at the Capitol Hill Club in Washington, D.C.
+Members of the Virginia congressional delegation discussed key state and national defense-related legislative issues with leaders from Virginia chapters of MOAA.

 We Want to Highlight Your Chapter in Military Officer

-The October issue of Military Officer will include expanded coverage of MOAA council and chapter activities.
+Again this year, the October issue of Military Officer will include expanded coverage of MOAA council and chapter activities.
 Email high-resolution photos with caption information and short articles about your affiliate’s activities — community-service projects, advocacy efforts, fundraisers, award ceremonies, etcetera — so we can showcase your hard work.
-Send submissions to Contributing Editor Blair Drake at firstname.lastname@example.org.
+Send submissions by July 1 to Contributing Editor Blair Drake at firstname.lastname@example.org.

 Get Newsletter Content From National MOAA